woohoolabs/yin/README.md

      * anonymous function which hydrate the previous relationship.
      * These closures receive the domain object (which will be hydrated),
      * an object representing the currently processed relationship (it can be a ToOneRelationship or
-     * a ToManyRelationship object) and the "data" part of the request as their arguments, and they
+     * a ToManyRelationship object), the "data" part of the request as their arguments, and the name
-     * should mutate the state of the domain object.
+     * of the relationship and they should mutate the state of the domain object.
      * If it is an immutable object or an array (and passing by reference isn't used),
      * the closures should return the domain object.
      *